-If you think you may be pregnant, you can go to the nearest clinic or a doctor for a pregnancy test.
+If you think you’re pregnant, go to the nearest clinic or doctor for a pregnancy test.
 You will have to fill in a patient form, and do a blood or urine test.
 Note that the test is free of charge in government-run facilities, whereas private facilities will charge a small fee.
 You can also go to any pharmacy to get a pregnancy kit.

 Prenatal care in South Africa